A New Era for Stroke is our campaign calling on the Department of Health and NHS England to develop a new national stroke strategy.

 The government’s current stroke strategy is coming to an end and it has no plans to introduce a new one.
 Without a new stroke strategy, lives could be at risk.

-55,583 people joined our call on the Department of Health and NHS England to develop a new national stroke strategy which will:
+So far 55,583 people have joined our callto develop a new national stroke strategy that will:

 - address the unacceptable variations in stroke care and treatment in England